 She looked at her hand and it began to glow silver.
 She took the stake and set the tip right in the middle of the three of them.
-She raised her fist in the air; glowing with Cosmos she slammed it causing the wooden tip to break through the rock, securing it firmly into the Earth.
+She raised her fist in the air; glowing with Cosmos and slammed it causing the wooden tip to break through the rock, securing it firmly into the Earth.
 Her job complete, she quietly jumped off the edge.
-Her hand instinctively grabbed a ledge and she quickly climbed down to the canyon below.
+Her hand instinctively grabbed a ledge and she quickly free-climbed down to the canyon below.

 The boat was close to the rock pier now.
 A girl with long blond hair and a mask stood on it.
 Was that his master?
 Saul told him it was a man.
 Shun headed over to the sailor and tugged on his brown leather coat.
 Shun reached out and pointed only to see that by the blond haired girl was a man now.
 Shun let go and stared in confusion.
 Where did he come from?

 He was fairly tall, not as tall as Tatsumi but he definitely looked way stronger.
 The scientists at the Orphanage had shown him and the other orphans old pictures of the "cloths" that Saints wore.
 Most of them were old and broken.
 The few that were fixed were often shaped as various things like animals and objects.
 It was the first time he had ever seen someone wear it.
 The man turned his head toward Shun and all he could do was shy away from his gaze.